-Accredited Children’s Law Specialist, Victoria Legal Aid.
+Lawyer, Victoria Legal Aid.
 Kamalini graduated with a Bachelor of Economics and Law (LLB) from Monash University in 1994.
 After a brief stint in the banking industry, she commenced working at Victoria Legal Aid (VLA) as a grants officer in 1996.
 Since 2004, Kamalini has worked exclusively with VLA’s Child Support Legal Service.
 She has extensive experience in cases such as parentage, adult child maintenance, changes of assessments, departure applications, lump sum child support, appeals and enforcement of child support arrears.
 Kamalini is regularly involved in preparing complex litigation cases before the Administrative Appeals Tribunal, Family Court and Federal Circuit Court.

-Principal, Mental Health Legal Centre
+Principal Solicitor, Mental Health Legal Centre

-Senior legal adviser, Victorian Equal Opportunity and Human Rights Commission.
+Senior Legal Adviser, Victorian Equal Opportunity and Human Rights Commission.
 From 2009 to 2012, Jennifer worked in the employment, workplace relations and safety team at Herbert Geer (Melbourne).
 She specialised in employment relations at Minter Ellison Rudd Watts (Wellington, NZ) from 2007 to 2009.
 Jennifer is also the volunteer trustee and deputy chair with New Horizons for Women Trust.
 Previously, she held the position of national women’s rights officer at the New Zealand Union of Students’ Associations (NZUSA).

 Barrister.
 David was admitted to the legal profession in 2006 and signed the Victorian Bar Roll in 2013.
 He has degrees in Law (Hons) and Science from La Trobe University, and is currently completing a Master of Public and International Law at the University of Melbourne.
 David practises in commercial, consumer and public law.
 Before coming to the Bar, David was a senior lawyer at the Australian Securities and Investments Commission where he worked exclusively on the Storm Financial litigation.
 Prior to that, David was an associate at Maurice Blackburn.
 His legal writing has been published in, among others, the Australian Law Journal and the Law Institute Journal.

-Legal adviser.
+Lecturer, Victoria University.
 Ian is a recently retired experienced senior lawyer who worked in the public sector for over 30 years.
 Offices held include general counsel to the Department of Premier and Cabinet, general counsel to Office of Police Integrity, and general counsel to the Victorian Ombudsman.
 In those offices his tasks included providing legal and legal policy advice to premiers, ministers, senior officers and heads of integrity agencies, developing significant legislation and presiding over confidential integrity agency hearings.
 He is also the author of Australia’s text on constitutional conventions, Constitutional Conventions in Australia.
 Currently, he is a PhD student and sessional lecturer at Victoria University.

 Lawyer, Victoria Legal Aid